 - To consecrate and sanctify our comradeship by our devotion to mutual helpfulness.

-Beyond that, we want to do our part to keep Kenosha a great place to live.
+Beyond that, we want to do our part to help keep Kenosha a great place to live.

 The American Legion, Department of Wisconsin, puts it succinctly: Our mission is to provide service to veterans, their families and their communities.